CSUBFabLab/COVID19_Faceshield/README.md

 # COVID19_Faceshield
-Face shield files for 3D printing and laser cutting in order to assist the California State University Bakersfield Fab Lab's donations to Kern Public Health.
+Face shield files for 3D printing and laser cutting in order to assist the California State University Bakersfield Fab Lab.
+These will be given as donations to Kern Public Health.
 Most recent release is available here:

 # Print: